twosigma/mbeat-core/man/msub.md

 ## ENDPOINTS
 The positional arguments of the utility are endpoints: an ordered tuple consisting of local interface name, multicast group and the multicast port.
-It is possible to specify up to 2048 endpoints per subscriber.
+It is possible to specify up to 83886080 endpoints.

 ## SESSION IDENTIFICATION
-In order to support multiple simultaneous runs of the tool, the publisher can stamp the payload with a session ID - a 32-bit unsigned integer - that identifies the set of outgoing packets.
+In order to support multiple simultaneous runs of the tool, the publisher can stamp the payload with a session ID - a 64-bit unsigned integer - that identifies the set of outgoing packets.
 In return, the subscriber utility is able to exclusively listen to only certain session ID.

+## DURATION FORMAT
+The time duration has to be specified by an unsigned integer, followed by a time unit.
+An example of a valid duration is _1s_.
+Supported units are: _ns_, _us_, _ms_, _s, _m, _h, _d_.
+Zero duration is allowed, e.g. _0ms_.

 ## PAYLOAD FORMAT
 The format of the payload is binary.
-All numeric fields are unsigned integers in network byte order.
-The total payload size is 108 bytes.
+All numeric fields are unsigned integers in network byte order, while the 64-bit numbers are split into high and low 32-bits, encoded in the network byte order.
+The total payload size is 128 bytes.
+All valid payloads must start with a magic number 0x6d626974, which stands for four ASCII letters "mbit".
+The current format version is 2.

 Each payload contains the following fields in order:

+ * magic value (4 bytes)
- * format version number (2 bytes)
+ * format version number (1 byte)
+ * source Time-To-Live value (1 byte)
  * multicast port (2 bytes)
  * multicast group (4 bytes)
- * sequence number (4 bytes)
- * session ID (4 bytes)
+ * time of departure nanoseconds part (4 bytes)
- * local interface name (16 bytes)
- * local host name (64 bytes)
  * time of departure UNIX timestamp (8 bytes)
+ * session ID (8 bytes)
+ * sequence interation counter (8 bytes)
+ * sequence length (8 bytes)
+ * publisher's interface name (16 bytes)
- * time of departure nanoseconds part (4 bytes)
+ * publisher's hostname (64 bytes)

 ## OUTPUT FORMAT - CSV
 The default output format is ASCII-encoded CSV file complaint with the RFC4180 standard.
-The table has the following column headers:
+The table has the following column headers (listed in order):

+ * SessionID
  * SequenceNum
- * SessionID
+ * SequenceLen
  * MulticastAddr
  * MulticastPort
+ * SrcTTL
+ * DstTTL
  * PubInterface
  * PubHostname
  * SubInterface